 Why can tech startups find hundreds of millions of dollars in funding practically overnight, even for terrible ideas, but real estate is reserved for a very small and elite group, even when the potential projects are amazing?

 So, if you are an experienced investor currently and want to diversify or simplify your portfolio, online investing is a great place and that’s why I made this Fundrise Review.
 On the other hand, new investors might find online investing a great place to start!

 Real Estate Crowdfunding is simply a way to take the investment capital of a lot of different investors, pool the funds, and buy a real estate asset with those funds.

 The investors then receive a distribution of the earnings throughout the holding period of the investment.
 They also receive their portion of the appreciation upon sale.

 In real estate this is generally called syndication, but with the JOBs act and new crowdfunding rules, money can be solicited online and openly.
 In the past, it had to be done privately and without any open advertising.

 Since these offerings are technically securities, not much different than a stock, they are regulated by the SEC.
 In order to be compliant with the SEC regulations, companies such as Fundrise can use one of two primary ways to raise money.

 Crowdfunding With 506(c) For Accredited Only

-The SEC put out regulation D and it has several exclusions to allow capital raisers to get the capital without filing the paperwork to go public.
+The only way to really explain in this Fundrise Review how they do it is to explain Reg D. The SEC put out regulation D and it has several exclusions to allow capital raisers to get the capital without filing the paperwork to go public.
 The traditional way is with 506(b) which allows them to raise capital from an unlimited number of accredited investors and up to 35 non-accredited investors.